TheOnliestMattastic/My-Bash-Toolkit/scripts/mooCASE/README.md

 # Rename all files in /home/user/documents to start with lowercase
 ./mooCASE.sh -f -p /home/user/documents

-# Rename only files in current directory
+# Rename only files in current directory to start with uppercase
-./mooCASE.sh -f
+./mooCASE.sh -f -u

+# Rename all directories in /tmp/test to start with uppercase
+./mooCASE.sh -d -u -p /tmp/test
 ```

 ## 🌠 TODO: Future Features